gillesheinesch/LenoxBot-Docs/README.md

 * Write a new README
 ```

+# What do I need to pay attention for?

+- The title (that is on top of each Markdown file) has to be the same as the name of the file.
+- The description (that is on top of each Markdown file) should not contain more than 30 words and explain what's the content about.
+- All documentation entries should be clear and understandable
+- Any newly created documentation entries must have the markdown format (.md at the end of the filename).

 ## I found a typo, what can I do?

 We would be glad if you would let us know about this error by creating an issue report.
-You can create an issue report **[here](https://github.com/Monkeyyy11/LenoxBot/issues)
+You can create an issue report **[here](https://github.com/Monkeyyy11/LenoxBot/issues)**

 ## Feature Request

 If you miss something in our documentation, then you are welcome to suggest it and we will implement it as soon as possible!
-You can create a feature request **[here](https://github.com/Monkeyyy11/LenoxBot/issues)
+You can create a feature request **[here](https://github.com/Monkeyyy11/LenoxBot/issues)**

-## What do I need to pay attention for?

-- The title (that is on top of each Markdown file) has to be the same as the name of the file.
-- The description (that is on top of each Markdown file) should not contain more than 30 words and explain what's the content about.
-- All documentation entries should be clear and understandable
-- Any newly created documentation entries must have the markdown format (.md at the end of the filename).

 ## What is Markdown (md)?